benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 pyramid convert --trial-file some_errors.json --experiment hello_pyramid.yaml --readers wide_reader.csv_file=data/350024_hello_pyramid_2024-06-25_11h22.12.994.csv
 ```

-You can process your own session data using similar commands, substituting `--trial-file my_data.json` for the Pyramid output trial file, and `--readers wide_reader.csv_file=data/my_data.csv` for your session data CSV file.
+You can process your own session data using similar commands by substituting:
+ -  `--trial-file my_data.json` for the Pyramid output trial file
+ - `--readers wide_reader.csv_file=data/my_data.csv` for your session data CSV file

 You can also try running the Pyramid in `gui` mode to see rough plots of data from each trial.